Gold (2022 Indian film): Release

 Initially, the film was scheduled for a theatrical release on 8 September 2022 on the occasion of Onam.
 Subbiah Shanmughan of SSI Productions distributed the Tamil and Malayalam version of the film in Tamil Nadu.
 The film completed censoring on 28 November 2022, with a runtime of 2 hours 45 minutes.
 With that, the release date was announced to be on 1 December 2022.
-Due to dubbing and censoring delays, the Tamil dubbed version was released only a days later on 2 December 2022.
+Due to dubbing and censoring delays, the Tamil dubbed version was released only a day later on 2 December 2022.
 The digital rights of the film were bagged by Amazon Prime Video and satellite rights were sold to Sun TV Network.

 Reception

+Gold received mixed to negative reviews from critics who praised Prithviraj's performance, but criticized its story, screenwriting, editing and length.

+Critical response

 Princy Alexander of Onmanorama appreciated the movie for portraying its brilliance on a man's inner psyche for luxuries in life.
-If 'Premam' was a love story and 'Neram' focused on a man's tryst with time, 'Gold' definitely does justice to the film's theme.
+If Premam was a love story and Neram focused on a man's tryst with time, Gold definitely does justice to the film's theme.
 Manoj Kumar.
 R of The Indian Express gave 3 out of 5 stars and wrote "How do you enjoy an Alphonse Puthren film?
 By simply being in the moment.
 If you expect the narrative to take you someplace else, you might be left disappointed.
 Instead, if you choose to enjoy what the film is offering you at any given moment, you will find entertainment.
-Like life, in Alphonse’s films, it’s not the destination but the journey that matters."
+Like life, in Alphonse's films, it's not the destination but the journey that matters."

-OTTplay gave 3 out of 5 stars and wrote "The highlight of Prithviraj Sukumaran’s Gold, right from its outset, is its making; Alphonse has carefully conceived and crafted each of the scenes of the film that blends with Rajesh Murugesan’s thumping music."
+OTTplay gave 3 out of 5 stars and wrote "The highlight of Prithviraj Sukumaran's Gold, right from its outset, is its making; Alphonse has carefully conceived and crafted each of the scenes of the film that blends with Rajesh Murugesan's thumping music."
 Janani.
 K of India Today gave 2 out of 5 stars and criticized Alphonse's script as "wafer-thin" and "incohesive", but praised Prithviraj's performance by describing him as the "soul" of the film.
-In a 2/5 review for Firstpost, Anna M. M. Vetticad wrote, “Despite its flaws, Gold’s first half is entertaining.
+Anna M. M. Vetticad of Firstpost gave 2 out of 5 stars and wrote, "Despite its flaws, Gold's first half is entertaining.
 The post-interval downhill slide is so rapid (...)
 No amount of catchy music, production polish and star wattage can camouflage skin-and-bones writing.
-Gold plating, after all, is just that – plating.”
+Gold plating, after all, is just that – plating."